-- The goal of texture synthesis is, given an image of a texture IT, to construct large regions of that texture. - E.g.: Use a patch of grass to create a picture of a lawn. - Simple repetition will not work.
+- The goal of texture synthesis is, given a real image of a texture I_T, to generate synthetic images which contain large regions of that texture. - E.g.: Use a patch of grass to create a picture of a lawn. - Simple repetition will not work.
 There should be some variation in the pattern. - Idea: Use statistics in generating such a variation.